 Roasted Moroccan Rack of Lamb

 You’ll only need five ingredients to put together this amazing lamb roast.
-The ingredients couldn’t be simpler, and take only a few minutes to prepare.
+The ingredients for this easy Moroccan food couldn’t be simpler, and take only a few minutes to prepare.
 But, you’ll need to plan ahead as the lamb needs to cook about three hours.
 Don’t skip the potatoes – they’ll bring the meal together!

 Moroccan Kefta and Eggs Tagine